Nut Free Granola Bars (no bake!)

 This post may contain affiliate links.
 Please read our disclosure policy.

-The bars are chewy and taste like a real treat.
-They are made with dates and a little maple syrup, which will win over any sweet tooth.
+The bars are chewy, soft, and taste like a real treat.
+They’re naturally sweetened with dates and a little maple syrup, which gives them a caramel-like sweetness that wins over any sweet tooth without being over the top.

 Quick Tip